-At the Annual Meeting, seven directors are to be elected to hold office until the 2018 annual meeting of stockholders and until their respective successors are duly elected and qualified.
+At the Annual Meeting, eight directors are to be elected to hold office until the 2019 annual meeting of stockholders and until their respective successors are duly elected and qualified (or until such director's earlier resignation, removal or death).
 All of the nominees are current directors.
-Mr. Steward is retiring from the Board and will not stand for re-election as a director at the Annual Meeting; his current term will expire in conjunction with the Annual Meeting.

 We believe that each of our director nominees possesses high standards of personal and professional ethics, character, integrity and values; an inquisitive and objective perspective; practical wisdom; mature judgment; diversity in professional experience, skills and background; a proven record of success in their respective fields; and valuable knowledge of our business and of the oil and gas industry.
 Moreover, each of our director nominees is willing and able to devote sufficient time to carrying out his or her duties and responsibilities as a director effectively and is committed to serving EOG and our stockholders.
 Set forth below is a brief description of the specific experiences, qualifications and skills attributable to each of our director nominees that led the Board, as of the date of this proxy statement, to its conclusion that the nominee should serve as a director of EOG and, in the case of Ms. Clark and Messrs.
-Crisp, Daniels, Day, Textor and Wisner, as a member of the Board's Audit, Compensation and Nominating and Governance Committees.
-Director nominee ages set forth below are as of February 28, 2017.
+Crisp, Daniels, Day, Gaut, Textor and Wisner, as a member of the Board's Audit, Compensation and Nominating and Governance Committees.
+Director nominee ages and biographical information set forth below are as of February 28, 2018.